 The Office of the Vice Provost for Teaching and Learning (VPTL) is transforming learning together with faculty and students, and schools and departments.

-VPTL’s service mission is to help Stanford invent the future research university through teaching and learning innovation by supporting undergraduate, graduate, professional, and lifelong learning.
+VPTL’s mission is to help Stanford invent the future research university through teaching and learning innovation for undergraduate, graduate, professional, and lifelong learning.

-- Increase the public value of the research university – Help Stanford be a generous provider of educational opportunity.
-Facilitate efforts to share Stanford’s research knowledge and specialized expertise broadly through new models of learning and engagement, expanding and demonstrating the public value of the research university.
+- DISSEMINATE KNOWLEDGE TO THE WORLD?
+How can we be a generous provider of educational opportunity and facilitate efforts to share Stanford’s research knowledge and specialized expertise broadly, through new models of learning and engagement?

 Stanford's Long-range Planning (LRP) Process

 As part of VPTL’s mission to help Stanford build its future through the collaborative transformation of learning, we developed a set of proposals to the university.
 These proposals are based on a series of conversations with VPTL’s External Advisory Board (including members of Stanford's Board of Trustees), VPTL’s Internal Faculty Advisory Board (10 faculty, 2 students); and a workshop exercise designed to provide input for VPTL LRP priorities engaging 60+ faculty, lecturers and ASG members.